hjacobs/tech.zalando.com/posts/hackweek-2014-technology-hackweek-masters-office-golf.rst

 -----------

 During the first two days everbody could play a round of golf and submit their scorecard to the organizer.
-On the second day it got quite competetive and we had 63 participants in the end :-) Some players even played multiple rounds to climb up in the leaderboard.
+On the second day it got quite competitive and we had 63 participants in the end :-) Some players even played multiple rounds to climb up on the leaderboard.
 We had a final tournament with the best 9 players at day three.
 After 6 holes we had a tie for second place and three players played another round of 6 holes.